lechab/newstatpress/readme.txt

 version         <none>        gives the Newstatpress version in use

 External API is actually used bu Multi-NewStatPress (a software than manages data from multiple installation of NewStatPress in different servers).

+If you want to use the API you need to pass to POST those values:

+VAR   the variable for the query (like 'Version')
+KEY   the MD5 of date at minute level plus the key you enter into option (e.g in PHP: md5(gmdate('m-d-y H i')+key) )

+into those url: your_site+"/wp-content/plugins/newstatpress/includes/api/external.php"

 = NewStatPress Widget / NewStatPress_Print function =